 How much detail do I use?
 Where do I put scene headers?
 Am I supposed to write down when a montage starts...and ends?
 Or will the reader be able to tell?

 As a writer, the scope of your role is to engage an audience with your spellbinding worlds and captivating characters...on the page.
-The role of producer or first assistant director is to bring those worlds to screen.
+The role of producer or first assistant director is to bring those worlds to the screen.

 But what if you took on that responsibility?
 What if you chose to format your montage with the production in mind right from the beginning?
-And the next montage you write easily translates to screen before the producer or first AD does anything at all.
+And the next montage you write easily translates to the screen before the producer or first AD does anything at all.

 Well, first off, they will LOVE you.
 But I get it.
 This probably isn't your main priority.
 Your writing must serve the story.
 Not cater to the producer.